nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a macro to run several commands in succession.

 *__WARNING:__* this is an advanced feature!

-*__NOTE:__* allows you to use one of the arguments as a command, allowing you to build higher order commands but also potentially infinite loops.

 Arguments to the macro can be substituted in the commands using the syntax:
 \ARGUMENT_NAME.